 According to the Internal Revenue Service website, they will notify you by certified mail if they select you for an audit.
 They will send the notification to the individual or business's full name and address they have on record.
 The letter, in most cases, "Notice of Audit and Examination Scheduled," will explain the reason for the review.

-The notice will clearly state the reasons for a review and audit, and the year the taxpayer filed the return.
+An IRS letter will clearly state the reasons for a review and audit, and the year the taxpayer filed the return.
 It will also provide instructions, including what additional information, clarification, or documentation they need to complete the process.
 Finally, the notification will give a deadline for responding to the IRS's request.
 Other letters the IRS may send during the audit process include:

 In some audits, the IRS may skip the General 30 Day letter and send a Notice of Deficiency.
 It will provide the amount of taxes you owe and a deadline they strictly enforce for paying the outstanding balance.
 You can pay the total amount within 90-days or file a petition to dispute their findings with the court.